mcv-m1-project-2018/Team1/README.md

 # Team1
 TRAFFIC SIGN DETECTION

-This project has the goal of applying segmentation to diferent sample images.
+The goal of this project is to apply segmentation to a sample of different images.
-It determines the position of traffic signals at each image, generating first a mask from where the information is extracted to detect the signals.
+With it, the code will detect some traffic signals in the images and extract their information in order to recognize them.

-Different color spaces for mask generation has been used, including YCbCr, hsv and lab.
+Different color spaces for mask generation have been used, including YCbCr, hsv and lab.

 GETTING STARTED